vormkracht10/laravel-seo-scanner/README.md

 > Note: The command will only check the SEO score of the url and output the score in the CLI.
 It will not save the score to the database.

-### Check the SEO score of a model
+### Scan model urls

 When you have an application where you have a lot of pages which are related to a model, you can save the SEO score to the model.
 This way you can check the SEO score of a specific page and show it in your application.

 For example, you have a `BlogPost` model which has a page for each content item:

 1. Add the model to the `models` array in the config file.
 2. Implement the `SeoInterface` in your model.
 3. Add the `HasSeoScore` trait to your model.

 > Note: Please make sure that the model has a `url` attribute.
 This attribute will be used to check the SEO score of the model.
 Also check that the migrations are run.
 Otherwise the command will fail.